Alarm-Siren/Nopac/README.md

 % Block - nothing can move over this, including you.
 o Orbs - You need to collect them all to win, and get 20 points per orb.
 !
 Baddie - if they eat you, you lose!
-* Baddiesafe - These neutralise baddies for 40 turns and gain you 50 points.
+&ast; Baddiesafe - These neutralise baddies for 40 turns and gain you 50 points.
 , Safe Baddie - A neutralised Baddie.
 Eating one will net you 200 points.
 .
 Eaten Baddie - You cannot eat them again unless you eat another Baddiesafe.